-Peter Cassino, Modern American Music, piano, improvisation, ensembles
+Peter Cassino, Jazz and Contemporary Music, piano, improvisation, ensembles

 Peter Cassino began studying the piano at age 7 in Queens, New York.
 When he was 12, a family friend gave him a boxed set of The Hot Club of France recordings, which featured Django Reinhardt and Stephane Grappelli.
 This music had a profound effect on him, and shortly after hearing these recordings, he switched his piano studies from classical to jazz piano.
 His primary piano teacher during this time was pianist and vibraphonist Eddie Costa.